iobis/tracking-data/README.md

 ## List of applications, services
+- identifying priority sites for conservation

 ## List of science questions, knowledge challenges
+- Insights into Pelagic Migrations: Implications for Ecology and Conservation
+- When is a marine protected area network ecologically coherent?
+- The importance of understanding migratory connectivity and seasonal interactions

 Do the data products work for the application (evaluation)?